 A classroom reward system is collaborative and teaches teamwork.
 This is truly a life skill that students need to learn early on because they’ll be working with others in all capacities.
 Your students will celebrate, grow, and learn together when there is a common goal.

 It reinforces that actions affect others.
 This can be tricky because students with challenging behavior shouldn’t be the scapegoat who “ruins it for everyone.”
 If a student needs to be talked to one-on-one, then it should be handled that way.
 A student should never be used as an example in front of the class regarding misbehavior.
 Working towards a common goal as a class teaches students how their actions can affect others, either positively or negatively.

 How to Start Using a Whole Class Reward System

 First, decide what type of “token” your students will earn and how you will run the reward system.

 - Will they earn letters, points, marbles in a jar, etc.?

 - Are they only earning tokens or also losing them as a consequence?
 I prefer only to use positive reinforcement and not take away from what has been earned.
 If you will deduct for misbehavior, make that clear upfront.

 - What will the end reward be?

 Next, decide on behavior that will earn a token.
 Outline and model how they can achieve this goal behavior.
 It must be an action that all students are realistically capable of doing.
-For example, quietly walking through the hallway, good behavior in the lunchroom or at specials, class compliments, etc. What does this behavior look like in order to earn a token?
+For example, quietly walking through the hallway, good behavior in the lunchroom or at specials, class compliments, etc. What does this behavior look like to earn a token?